Frenzied scenes at Sainsbury’s as undercover police burst into supermarket yelling “get down! get down on the ground!”

 "When I looked down the aisle I saw a pile of bodies on the floor, pinning someone down.
 It was chaos.”

-The undercover sting took place near the entrance at around 1.20pm, with some startled shoppers reporting that the suspect was tasered by officers.
+The undercover sting took place near the entrance at around 1.20pm, shocking shoppers who watched as around 10 officers tackled the suspect to the ground.

 Read More